isomerpages/mci-corp/media-centre/speeches/_posts/2024-05-29-post-Opening Keynote by SMS Tan Kiat How at ATxEnterprise.md

 <p>63.
 This is an important shift that we are making.
 It is not just about
 looking at a candidate’s qualifications, but looking at skills and hiring someone for a job because he can do the job regardless of which piece of paper he is holding.
-And in a job, retooling and reskilling them so</p>
-<p>they can get better pay, better opportunities, as long as they're willing
-to work hard for them.</p>
+And in a job, retooling and reskilling them so they can get better pay, better opportunities, as long as they're willing to work hard for them.</p>
 <p>64.
 And all these can’t be done without Partnerships, which leads me to
 the last slide.
-I'm very</p>
-<p>heartened that in the process of developing the DEB, we consulted widely,
-engaged widely</p>
-<p>with the industry players, with members of the public and we had very
+I'm very heartened that in the process of developing the DEB, we consulted widely, engaged widely with the industry players, with members of the public and we had very enthusiastic and positive responses about what we can do.</p>
-enthusiastic and</p>
-<p>positive responses about what we can do.</p>
 <p>65.
 And I'm much more heartened, when people tell us it's a good thing
-to do, but also step</p>
-<p>forward and say, “I will do it together with you.
-Let's work on it together
+to do, but also step forward and say, “I will do it together with you.
-because we believe it</p>
-<p>makes an impact and it’s a win-win outcome.”</p>
+Let's work on it together because we believe it makes an impact and it’s a win-win outcome.”</p>
 <p>66.
 Today, we are starting off with seven partners.
 We are happy to have
-Singapore Business</p>
-<p>Federation with us who has committed to leveraging its network of 30,000
-SMEs to help to</p>
-<p>amplify initiatives in the blueprint and benefit more of its members and
-bring more of its</p>
-<p>members along in next phase of digitalisation.</p>
+Singapore Business Federation with us who has committed to leveraging its network of 30,000 SMEs to help to amplify initiatives in the blueprint and benefit more of its members and bring more of its members along in next phase of digitalisation.</p>
 <p>67.
 Secondly, we are very happy to have Microsoft, AWS and Salesforce
-to strengthen AI adoption</p>
-<p>in our ecosystem.
-For Microsoft, we heard about the Pinnacle AI programme,
+to strengthen AI adoption in our ecosystem.
+For Microsoft, we heard about the Pinnacle AI programme, making sure that co-pilots solutions are more accessible to more SMEs and also supporting SMEs to innovate.
+Salesforce is launching its Data+AI Boost programme to benefit at least 5,000 SMEs in the coming years and I look forward to this boost from Salesforce.</p>
-making sure</p>
+<p>68.
+Together with Microsoft and AWS, we are supporting the GenAI for Digital
+Leaders programme to support more than 400 of them to innovate and create solutions that work for them and scale up to a wider industry and beyond.</p>
+<p>69.
+Beyond working on strengthening AI adoption, we want to also raise
+capabilities of our digital solutions providers, because these are the important channels for enterprises in adopting digital solutions and I'm very heartened to have AWS and Microsoft work together with us to better equip their ecosystem of solution users riding on their platform to have new capabilities in AI and GenAI to be more cyber secure, and to reach out to more enterprises and have more opportunities to grow their business.
+It is a win-win outcome.
+Thank you very much for AWS and Microsoft in that.</p>
+<p>70.
+CSA is also partnering with AWS, Microsoft and Google on a few things.
+One is by expanding our existing collaboration on cloud security and giving a big push to scale faster through cloud, native architecture, and more adoption of cloud.
+We want to make sure cloud security is up there and enterprises have assurance that when they move their digital solutions on to a cloud environment, it is secure.
+We are working very closely with the cloud service providers to tighten the cybersecurity around the cloud offerings, as well as the digital solutions sitting on the cloud.</p>
+<p>71.
+Last but not least, I’m very thankful for our own tech industry associations,
+Singapore Computer Society (SCS) and SGTech for reaching out to our own tech community.
+Firstly, to raise awareness of our DEB and secondly, to bring in our tech enterprises and crowd them in to participate in many of the initiatives.</p>
+<p>72.
+For example, SGTech will place at least 300 TIP apprentices into good
+apprenticeship opportunities among its own network of companies - more than 1,400 of them.
+SGTech will also drive adoption of skill-based hiring, retention and development.</p>
+<p>73.
+For SCS, we’re very happy that they are expanding the outreach to
+non-ICT sectors.
+So it's not just at a government to government level, but at the industry association level, reaching out to non-tech sectors to bring everyone along, whether it's in manufacturing, accountants or legal services.
+We want to uplift everyone and SCS is playing its part to bring the rest of its brother industry associations along.</p>
+<p>74.
+And I was talking about non-sector to non-tech sector support.
+At
+this point in time, there is an MOU signing concurrently taking place right now, where IMDA is signing an MOU with the Singapore Academy of Law to develop a context based large language model using ChatGPT for the legal sector.
+It's not just about supporting our own sector but we're reaching out to bring every sector along, both at the government-to-government level, and at the industry association-to-industry association level.</p>
+<p>75.
+We welcome more partners to join us as we embark on next phase of
+digitalisation.
+We are launching the DEB today, but it's certainly not the end of a journey and is the start of the next chapter.
+There is much more work to be done as we equip our enterprises to be smarter, safer, scale faster and upskill our workers, creating better jobs, better opportunities, and better outcomes for our economy.
+Thank you very much and we welcome more partners.</p>